|

 a judge during the Revolutionary War, I was able to separate

+the fun facts from the fiction.
 In regard to the rumor that she has skeletal remains in her

 home...the answer is yes.
 Underneath the portrait of her grandfather,